pchinjr/data-gone-60/README.md

       SELECT * FROM <that_table>;
       ```
     - https://docs.val.town/std/sqlite/

 ## Conclusion

 This project demonstrates how to build a serverless ETL pipeline using AWS SAM that ingests sensor data, transforms it using Athena, and delivers processed records in batched requests to an external endpoint.
-We’ve iterated through a debugging process to resolve issues with IAM permissions, metadata propagation, and batching logic.
+We've iterated through a debugging process to resolve issues with IAM permissions, metadata propagation, and batching logic.
+The integration with AWS X-Ray provides valuable insights into the performance and behavior of the pipeline, making it easier to monitor and troubleshoot in production environments.

 ---
 # Debug Process